 Hope it helps and enjoy your adventure!

-Fred almost 6 years ago
+Fred about 6 years ago

 As you are doing backpacking, I suggest you take a bus from Thailand to Laos, from Laos you cross the border to Vietnam in Nghe An provinces.